ShrajanPandey/weekday-assignment/README.md

 ### FUNCTIONALITIES
 1. Infinite Scroll ( Implemented )
-2. Filter based on fields present in response can be done ( A Small bug still remains here )
+2. Filter based on fields which are present in response can be done ( A Small bug still remains here )
-3. Responsive to some extent
+3. Almost Responsive

 Assignment Started - 1st May 7:00 PM
-Assignment Ended - 2rd May 1:00 AM
+Assignment Ended - 3rd May 1:00 AM

 ### TO BUILD LOCALLY AND TEST